ibexa/documentation-developer/docs/guide/twig_functions_reference.md

 #### Description

-`ez_render_content_query` is a Twig helper that renders the results of a [non-content related query made using a Query Type](templates.md#non-content-related-query-types).
+`ez_render_content_query` is a Twig helper that renders the results of a [non-content related query made by using a Query Type](templates.md#non-content-related-query-types).

 #### Prototype and Arguments